klutchell/docker-megaput/README.md

 See the [megaput man page](https://megatools.megous.com/man/megaput.html).

-Note that any local paths require ```/workdir``` to be appended before passing in.
-Also note that only files within current directory and subdirectories will be available.
+Note that only files within current directory and subdirectories will be available.

 ## Author ##